-Mani Menon, M.D., is the Rajendra and Padma Vattikuti Chair in Oncology and Director of the Vattikuti Urology Institute at Henry Ford Health System.
+Mani Menon, M.D., was the Rajendra and Padma Vattikuti Chair in Oncology and is Director Emeritus of the Vattikuti Urology Institute at Henry Ford Health System.
 Dr. Menon is Clinical Professor of Urology at Case School of Medicine, University of Toledo and Wayne State University School of Medicine.

 Dr. Menon graduated from JIPMER, Pondicherry in India and completed his residency at the Brady Urological Institute at the Johns Hopkins Hospital in 1980.
 He served on the faculty at Washington University in St. Louis, from 1980 to 1983, when was appointed Founding Chairman and Professor of the Division of Urological and Transplantation Surgery at the University of Massachusetts Medical School, the youngest Chairman in the country, at that time.
 In 1997, Menon became Chairman of the Department of Urology at Henry Ford Hospital and in 2000, was appointed the first Director of the Vattikuti Urology Institute.